rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

-Let's plot them to see the percentage of successful launches each year.
-For that we'll need to re-arrange our data set, and add a success rate column.
+Now, plot them to see the percentage of successful launches each year.
+For that it will be necessary to re-arrange our data set, and add a success rate column.

 ```python